RachelfromIreland/friends-quote-quiz/README.md

 ## Future improvements
 - In the future, I would like to be able to implement a feature that tracks the user scores if multiple quiz rounds are taken.
+- I would also like to prevent quotes from showing up more than once in the same quiz.
+As it is random two identical quotes can occasionally generate one after the other, which could potentially confuse users.

 ## Credits
 ### Content